 Birthday Rule vs. Other California Rights

-During your Medigap Open Enrollment Period (the 6 months starting when you’re 65 and enrolled in Part B), you can choose any Medigap plan with no health questions.
-This is your chance to pick the right plan from the start.
+During your Medigap Open Enrollment (first 6 months after enrolling in Part B), you can choose any plan with no health questions.

 Frequently Asked Questions

-Q: Can I use the Birthday Rule if I have Medicare Advantage instead of Medigap?
+Can I use the Birthday Rule with Medicare Advantage?

 How an Independent Agent Can Help